Tips and tricks Best practice guides, FAQ & more

 Users who have a negative experience on a mobile website are 62 percent less likely to purchase from that business in the future. - Think with Google.

-Most businesses rely on their web-based mobile application to sell or show-off their product or service.
-Testing and automating processes on these websites across multiple configurations is a big part of making sure the functionality is perfect.
+Most businesses rely on their web-based mobile application to sell their product or service.
+Web automation on mobile and web application testing of processes on these websites is a big part of making sure the functionality is perfect.

 But getting your mobile web testing off the ground can be very challenging.
 So what’s the most efficient way to get your mobile web testing started?